swar-mukh/cbt/README.md

 **Note:** During the `build` stage through `script.sh`, pay attention to the following:

 1. If your platform is `Linux` but not `Ubuntu`, update the file-name at line 40.
-2. If you get a message _"Please use a binary that can generate a SHA-256 checksum for this platform"_, then add you respective platform and associated binary that computes the `SHA-256` checksum.
+2. If you get a message _"Please use a binary that can generate a SHA-256 checksum for this platform"_, then add your respective platform and associated binary that computes the `SHA-256` checksum.
 3. If `uname` is not available on your platform, replace `$(uname -s)` with `"$OSTYPE"` in line 39, and update the options accordingly.

 In any of the above case(s), the format for the file-name containing the checksum is `<platform>.sha256.checksum.txt`.